TomerEpshtein/robotics_project/docs.md

 # About

-In this file the following documentations will be given:
+The following documentations will be given here:

 * Explanation of the code I wrote in the project
 * How to run the code I wrote in the project